By Anthony Caruso III | Publisher

 After 38 games, he guided the team to the playoffs.

 Perry was the head coach of the Kings in the Miracle on Manchester against the Edmonton Oilers.
 This game saw the largest comeback in NHL playoff history.

 The team trailed the Oilers 5-0 in the third period, before losing 6-5 in overtime.

 In his first full-season with the team, the Kings missed the playoffs.
 He guided the team to a 27-41-12 record through 80 games and had 66 points.

 Then, through the 1983-84 season, he was fired 50 games in.
 He guided the team to a 14-27-9 record, before being let go.

-Following his tenure as a Kings coach, he worked for the team as a Professional Scout for more than 10 season.
-He then retired in Hague-on-Lake-George, New York.
+Following his tenure as a Kings coach, he worked for the team as a Professional Scout for more than 10 seasons.
+He then retired to Hague-on-Lake-George, New York.

 He died in Green Valley, Arizona in a nursing home on April 15, 2019.
 He was 89-years-old when he passed away.